Congo, Democratic Republic 2019

 To strengthen civil society’s capacity to monitor the government‘s work on security and justice sector reform, the grantee will organize multiple town hall meetings, citizen forums, and conferences in eleven cities of the DRC.
 The grantee will also publish reports containing citizen opinions on security and justice sector reform and hold meetings with members of parliament assigned to committees working on this issue.

 Supporting Active Citizen Participation and Building the Capacity of Newly Elected MPs

 Centre d’Appui a l’Education et au Developpement Communautaire

-To promote collaboration between civil society, members of Parliament, and the population to ensure peaceful and democratic elections.
-The grantee will host a series of trainings designed to promote collaboration between various political actors, especially civil society and members of Parliament.
+To promote collaboration between civil society, members of parliament, and the population to ensure peaceful and democratic elections.
+The grantee will host a series of trainings designed to promote and augment collaboration between various political groups.
 Topics discussed will include communication, advocacy and lobbying, and unified messaging.
 The grantee will also organize public forums to promote interaction and dialogue between citizens and their elected officials.
-A series of radio programs will inform citizens of updates to the electoral process.
+A series of radio programs will inform citizens of updates in the electoral process.